The relationship between volume and sound quality and understanding the trade-offs.

 In summary, the abovementioned points tell us the following:

 - Our ears are more sensitive to low frequencies at higher volumes.
-Depending on the music style/mix in question, this can lead to an overpowering bass response that conceals much of the clarity and detail in a song that lies within the upper midrange and high-frequency bands.
+Depending on the music style/mix in question, this can lead to an overpowering bass response that conceals much of the clarity and detail in a song within the upper midrange and high-frequency bands.